NiharP12/Supply_Chain_Delay_Risk_Prediction/README.md

 # Conclusion

-This project used a Decision Tree model with Random Over Sampling to predict delivery delays in the supply chain.
-The final model achieved:

-- Accuracy: 99.99%

-- F1 Score: 99.99

-- Precision: 99.99

-- Recall: 99.99

-The model is highly effective in identifying delays, helping businesses reduce risks and improve logistics efficiency.
+This project successfully demonstrates how machine learning, particularly Decision Tree classification, can be applied to predict supply chain delays.
+With proper feature engineering and handling class imbalance using Random Over Sampling, the model delivers highly reliable results.
+The final output supports data-driven decision-making for proactive delay mitigation.